MCModMachine/Design/README.md

 Architecture (Technical Details)
 ================================

-These are the big components I forsee needing.
+These are the big components we forsee needing.

 Backend
 -------